To build your own Itinerary, click to add an item to your Itinerary basket.

 Suffragettes were not recognised as being political prisoners and after the Cat and Mouse Act didn’t appear to be a deterrent, force feeding began without the consent of the prisoners.
 The practise was deemed to cause health problems and was often painful.

 The beginning of WWI saw a temporary break in campaigning.
-Many of the suffrage prisoners were released and as the men had been sent off to the front, suffragettes were required to contribute to the war effort by working in factories and training as mechanics and nursers.
-Though the NUWSS continued to work on representing women and campaigning for gender equality, there was much less domestic violence and proved that women were essential to keep the country running.
+Many of the suffrage prisoners were released and as the men had been sent off to the front, suffragettes were required to contribute to the war effort by working in factories and training as mechanics and nurses.
+Both groups continued to work on representing women and campaigning for gender equality during the war, however, the Suffragists were pacifists and didn't support the government's work effort, while the Suffragettes put much of their domestic terrorism on hold and campaigned to support the war effort.
+Both groups proved during the war that women were essential to keeping the country running.

 After the war ended, married women over the age of 30, who owned property were given the right to vote, while male suffrage was extended further.
-Many of the women who had started working during the war were expected to leave their jobs and return to the home and it wouldn’t be until 1928 that voting age for women would be lowered to 21.
+Despite their unvaluable work during the war, many of the women who had taken up jobs were expected to leave them and return to the home and it wouldn’t be until 1928 that voting age for women would be lowered to 21.

 We are now retrieving your search results.
 Please wait, this may take up to 30 seconds